werlen-nevio/ToDo/README.md

 # Todo

-Todo-Update open modal again

-Update edit todo so it actually updates

-Filters: Use Pinia
+Use Filter in Alle / Geplant

-Use Filters in All Kategories
+Use Filter in Kategory

+Edit Category

+Delete Category

+Edit Todo